abot3/CourseProject/README.md

 The example app contains data cleaning, topic modeling, and storage functions that can be re-used by any Flask app.
 However, much of the code is currently tied to the specific dataset used by the example app, a corpus of cooking recipes from `food.com`.
+There was not enough time to both implement the web frontend and make the topic modeling backend generic.
 Future work could focus on decoupling the strings and keywords specific to the `food.com` dataset from the generic topic modeling and storage functions.
 The generic code can be factored out into a Flask plugin.
-Currently the demo app act as a proof of concept rather than a fully independent plugin.
+Currently the demo app acts as a proof of concept rather than a fully independent plugin.

 The proof-of-concept app ingests a corpus of [cooking recipe data](https://www.kaggle.com/shuyangli94/food-com-recipes-and-user-interactions?select=RAW_recipes.csv) retrieved from Kaggle.
 The raw data contains